ekohe/capistrano-helpers/README.md

 - `cap db:dump` dump the current database on remote server
 - `cap db:restore_to_local` restore local database with latest dump from remote server
 - `cap db:pull` the combination of `db:dump` and `db:restore_to_local`
+- `cap live:check` check if everything is deployed

 for a comprehensive list, please refer to `cap --tasks`